Dassault Falcon 20: U.S. Coast Guard

 The United States Coast Guard (USCG) operated a model of the Falcon 20, designated as the HU-25 Guardian.
 The Guardian was operated as a high-speed spotter aircraft to locate shipwreck survivors and direct slower-moving aircraft and rescue vessels, and to interdict aerial and shipborne drug trafficking.
 In 1982, the first HU-25 was delivered to the USCG; by December 1983, a total of 41 aircraft had been acquired.
 In USCG service, the HU-25 was eventually succeeded in its role by the EADS HC-144 Ocean Sentry, a newer turboprop-powered aircraft.

-Operationally, the HU-25 played a key role in the service's actitives in search and rescue, counter drug missions; it had also been a critical asset deployed during the 1991 Gulf War.
+Operationally, the HU-25 played a key role in the service's activities in search and rescue, counter drug missions; it had also been a critical asset deployed during the 1991 Gulf War.
 Initial models of the HU-25 were delivered to the HU-25A standard; a number were later modified to become HU-25Bs, which were equipped with sensors capable of detecting oil spills and other environmental pollutants.
 Further numbers were re-configured to the HU-25C standard, for improved performance in the drug interdiction mission; when equipped with newer AN/APG-66(V)2 and AN/APS-143B(V)3 radar systems, these became the HU-25C+ and HU-25D respectively.
 On 26 September 2014, following 32 years of service, the last operational HU-25 Falcon, the only jet ever to be a part of the operational air fleet of the US Coast Guard, was retired.
 The high-speed capability it provided was lost with the type's retirement due to its replacements being considerably slower aircraft.